Commitment

 Inertias This includes a number of inertias also uncertainties: political obstructive inertia, inertia from governments setting policies to phase out fossil fuels, legislative and economic inertia for policy to take effect on emissions, technological inertia to replace all fossil fuel energy with renewable energy, higher climate sensitivity that the best guess 3°C (the upper IPCC range and various research approaches yield 4.5°C and some up to 6C) above, unmasking of fossil fuel air pollution aerosol cooling (could be an extra 1C from 2016 research.
 Reto Knutti, 2015, Reto Knutti, 2015, ocean heat lag inertia (the degree is uncertain), land and ocean carbon sink failure (timing uncertain), and amplifying feed-backs (responses to global warming that are excluded from the projections).
 The latter will increase with temperature and time may be very large.
 A future commitment based on the single climate sensitivity of 3°C and excluding large amplifying feed-backs is a very low estimate and wrong for policy making (2015 Reto Knutti , Feedbacks, climate sensitivity and the limits of linear models,Phil.
 Trans.
 R. Soc.
 A.).

-Today the world is committed to a massively changed and increasingly hostile natural world (already evident at 1°C) and could be committed to a future uninhabitable planet, due to combinations of the above triggering multiple huge planetary sources of combined inter-reinforcing extra feedback warming.
+Today the world is committed to a massively changed and increasingly hostile natural world (already evident from 1°C) and could be committed to a future uninhabitable planet, due to combinations of the above triggering multiple huge planetary sources of combined inter-reinforcing extra feedback warming.

 Definition There is no single agreed upon definition or derivation of climate change commitment in the science, and commitment has not been used for policy making.